 The media director of Intertwining Arts is an experienced multimedia producer with an expertise in web development and design, film & video production and audio engineering.
 Ed is currently holding a position of Assistant Editor at Ultrabland in New York City.
 Education: Bachelor of Arts in Media Studies at Hunter College, NYC.

 The Intertwining Arts networking assistant has worked in tax accounting and international taxation as a Transfer Pricing Associate and as a Senior Tax Accountant and Junior Economist.
 She holds a B.A. in Economics and Political Science.
 In addition, Natalie has completed her M.M. in piano performance at Mannes College - The New School for Music, as well as an M.A. degree in Arts Administration from Baruch College (CUNY).
-Natalie hopes to leverage her experience as a musician and her professional work experience for a career in performing arts management.
+Natalie is working to leverage her experience as a musician and her professional work experience for a career in performing arts management.

 The philosophy advisor of Intertwining Arts has earned a BA/Honors in Mathematics and Philosophy from the Australian National University, with his thesis titled “The Value of Knowledge”.
 Under the supervision of Hannes Leitgeb, Dilectiss has completed his MA thesis at the Munich Center for Mathematical Philosophy, titled “Steps Towards Reconstructive Pragmatism — A Metaphilosophical Proposal Post Conceptual Analysis”.
 He is currently working as a research assistant under the chair of Julian Nida-Rümelin at the Ludwig-Maximilian University of Munich, and will begin his doctoral fellowship in an interdisciplinary research group at the University of Tübingen.
 Since youth, Dilectiss has won several awards in and out of the academia, such as the Jelks Scholarship for Musical Performance, the Defence Signals Directorate Mathematics Prize, the DAAD Scholarship.
 Over the years Dilectiss has been a devoted member of many arts communities such as the Earthly Delights Dancing Academy, the Canbera Mandolin Orchestra, the Munich International Choir, the DAAD Munich Musical Affairs.
 He has been involved in several projects such as a carbon offset tree plantation project for East Timor.
 After waging wars on burning problems, Dilectiss finds solace in all the beautiful things, such as poetry, the visual arts, history of philosophy and classical literature, and music.